NimrodAvni/NiFi-Docker/README.md

 sierra/nifi:latest
 ```
 **note**: to make the container secure using ldap make sure to configure the **AUTH** environment variable to **ldap**.
-to avoid having to create all the certificates by hand and providing it to the nodes, you can alternatively use the **CA_SERVER** & **CA_TOKEN** (& optionally **CA_PORT**) environment variables to have the container obtain the certificates / keystore / truststore from a CA server, using the *tls-toolkit*.
+to avoid having to create all the certificates by hand and providing it to the nodes, the **CA_SERVER** & **CA_TOKEN** (& optionally **CA_PORT**) arguments can be alternatively used. environment variables to have the container obtain the certificates / keystore / truststore from a CA server, using the *tls-toolkit*.

-you can run a container in this fashion like this:
+an example of how to run the container in this fashion.
 ```
 docker run --name nifi-secure --hostname nifi-secure -p 8443:8443 -e AUTH=ldap -e \
 CA_SERVER=ca-server -e CA_TOKEN=myverylongcatoken -e CA_PORT=443 -e \